Our Mission Statement

 Tyler James was a three-year varsity starter at Marina High School.
 He received honors such as three-time All-Sunset League, three-time All Nikkei and was a three-year varsity team captain.
 Tyler later decided not to further his basketball career in college, and earn a business degree from the Cal State University of Long Beach.
-He now is a Realtor for James Real Estate and has coached for Ironmen Basketball for over four years.
+He now is a Realtor for James Real Estate and has coached for Ironmen Basketball for over five years.
 Tyler also is a member of the James Real Estate Ironmen.

 Jesse James has coached since 1969, and he holds the most championships in SEYO history, at the highest level.
 He has coached over fifty high school players who have received collegiate basketball scholarships, and he was previously a collegiate physical educator.
 Jesse proudly coached his two daughters and one son to collegiate basketball scholarships.
 His two daughters and three of his sons have started on varsity teams in nineteen of their twenty seasons and received sixteen "All-League" awards in total.
 Jesse is currently the head coach of the James Real Estate Ironmen, who are the new NAU AA-State Champions, and he coaches in the Ironmen Club Program.